Popular searches engines like Google are filled with promotional products distributors, which can be a minefield for even the most experienced buyer.

 It’s prudent to ascertain the credentials of a distributor before you place an order.
 If they for example have ISO 9001 certification, this is a very good benchmark.
 However, ensure it is UKAS accredited!

 Although a website needn’t be expensive, the design and content speaks volumes about the company.
 Everything from contact details, terms, accreditations, products and pricing should be clear and concise.
 Chances are, if the website is hard to navigate or not particularly ‘transparent’, so is the distributor!

 Due to the nature of print prices, packaging and general economies of scale – promotional products are generally priced into various ‘price breaks’.
 Thus, the more you order the better the price.

 Although it’s not always feasible, a distributor should offer the flexibility in both volume and price where not unreasonable.
 If for example you require 400 units (vs natural price breaks of 250 or 500), they should be able to accommodate this request and offer a price close or equal to that of 500.
 Equally, if the MOQ is 250, don’t be afraid to ask for 200 units if that’s all you require!

 Similarly with tight deadlines, experienced distributors can shave time off the standard lead time – even a single day can make all the difference!

 The smaller and less experienced distributors will struggle to offer a robust corporate programme.
 They simply don’t have the expertise, infrastructure, resources and relationships to manage.

-If you require a dedicated web-portal, dedicated account manager, warehousing, fulfilment, bespoke labelling and global distribution – the larger promotional products distributors should offer most if not all of these services.
+If you require a dedicated web-portal, dedicated account manager, warehousing, fulfilment, bespoke labelling and global distribution – the larger promotional products distributors should offer most if not all of these merchandise management services.